vrineau/AgattaDocs/Input files.md

 | Pomacanthidae  | 2       |
 | Drepaneidae    | 2       |

-Ce qui permet de postuler l'existence d'un clade supplémentaire:
+This suggests the existence of an additional clade:

 `(Lobotes, Datnioides, Hapalogenys,(Chaetodontidae, (Pomacanthidae, Drepaneidae))`

-Pour qu'un caractère soit informatif en analyse à trois éléments, il suffit au minimum qu'un OTU dispose de l'état ancestral et que deux OTU disposent de l'état dérivé, saying que two taxa are more closely related to each other than any is to a third.
+> :warning: **Important:** For a character state to be informative in 3ia, it is sufficient for at least one OTU to have the ancestral state and two OTUs to have the derived state, saying that two taxa are more closely related to each other than any is to a third.

-Il est également possible de décider que l'état 2 n'est finalement pas issu de l'état 1:
+It is also possible to decide that state 2 is not ultimately derived from state 1:

 |       | (0,(1),(2)) |
 |----------------|---------|